Patching systems without downtime (Pega 8.4 and later)

 Use the out-of-place patch process for zero-downtime patches

 Complete your patch without downtime using the out-of-place patch process.
-Pega zero-downtime patchs are reversible.
+Patch installation is zero-downtime and includes only rule changes observed between the patch and the current version.
+Patches are reversible.

 While the out-of-place patch process is the recommended method, some clients might prefer to apply the patch in-place, which applies the patch without using the temporary data schema.
 In-place patchs involve down time.
 For details, see, Applying a patch in-place.